gamingwithevets/sneky/README.md

 Then, install Python (I recommend the latest version).
 Then, you should update `pip` first.
 Run `pip install --upgrade pip` to do that.
 And, of course, run `pip install pygame`.
 After that, run `main.py` to start the game!

+Currently, ports for Windows and Linux have been made.
+A macOS port *is planned*, but due to me having frustrations with installing macOS on VirtualBox in the past, I probably need a real Mac to make a macOS port.
+So please, if ***you*** have a real Mac, PLEASE ***open a new issue in the Issues tab*** with a title like "**macOS port for Sneky**".
+Then, if I find one, I'll be sure to check it out!

 ## Building a Binary
 If you want to build your own binary, especially for versions older than `v1.0.0b`, first, of course, you need to clone the repo.
 In addition to Pygame and Python, you need Pyinstaller.
 To install it, just use `pip install pyinstaller`.